 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Australia will host the first and third Bledisloe Cup Tests next season.
-Due to both major rectangular stadiums in Sydney undergoing redevelopment, neither will be played there.
+Originally, Australia was set to host the first and third Bledisloe Cup Tests in 2020.
+Due to both major rectangular stadiums in Sydney undergoing redevelopment, neither would be played there.

-Instead, Melbourne’s Marvel Stadium will host the series opener on August 8, while Brisbane’s Suncorp Stadium will host the third Test on October 17.
+Instead, Melbourne’s Marvel Stadium was due to host the series opener on August 8, while Brisbane’s Suncorp Stadium was supposed host the third Test on October 17.
 The second Test would have been played at the newly-named Sky Stadium in Wellington.

 The 2019 series was reduced to two matches to accommodate the upcoming Rugby World Cup, and while Australia were victorious first up, a drawn 1-1 series saw the cup revert to the reigning champs.